Christianity

-Christianity is an Abrahamic monotheistic religion based on the life and teachings of Jesus of Nazareth.
-It is the world's largest and most widespread religion with roughly 2.4 billion followers representing one-third of the global population.
-Its adherents, known as Christians, are estimated to make up a majority of the population in 157 countries and territories, and believe that Jesus is the Son of God, whose coming as the Messiah was prophesied in the Hebrew Bible (called the Old Testament in Christianity) and chronicled in the New Testament.
+Christianity is an Abrahamic monotheistic religion, which states that Jesus is the Son of God and rose from the dead after his crucifixion, whose coming as the messiah (Christ) was prophesied in the Old Testament and chronicled in the New Testament.
+It is the world's largest and most widespread religion with over 2.3 billion followers, comprising around 28.8% of the world population.
+Its adherents, known as Christians, are estimated to make up a majority of the population in 120 countries and territories.